 THE SUPER STORY SERIES

-This is a running private symposia series dedicated to the exploration of the formative role that the sciences are playing in reshaping the religious imagination and our various re-imaginings of the cosmos and consciousness.
-The series will also look closely at (1) the formative role that anomalous experiences have played in the lives and works of the scientists themselves and (2) the fundamental question of X-practice, that is, all those present and future technologies—spiritual, somatic, scientific, and digital—that might be engaged to discover these human potentials and then ‘make them real,’ that is, actualize them within a new cosmic vision of who and what we already are.
-One such symposium has already taken place, in December of 2017: “Mind, Matter, and the New Real,” which was co-hosted by the quantum physicist Harald Atmanspacher of Collegium Helveticum (ETH Zurich and University Zurich) and myself.
+This is a private symposia series sponsored by the Esalen Institute and generously supported by the Hummingbird Foundation dedicated to the exploration of the formative role that the sciences are playing in reshaping the religious imagination and our various re-imaginings of the cosmos and consciousness.
+The series will look closely at (1) the present state of the sciences themselves and how important currents within these professional disciplines are gradually moving away from the older materialist and mechanistic models to new ones that privilege or foreground mind and meaning; (2) the formative role that anomalous experiences have played in the lives and works of the scientists themselves; and (3) the question of what I want to call X-practice, that is, all those present and future technologies–spiritual, somatic, scientific, psychedelic, and digital–that might be engaged to discover these human potentials and eventually ‘make them real,’ that is, actualize them within a new cosmic vision of who and what we already are.
+On a more personal level, these gatherings are helping me conceive and write the Chicago Super Story trilogy announced in the previous section of this website.